leowest/Play20/documentation/manual/scalaGuide/main/validation/ScalaValidationForm.md

 ## Fill a form with initial default values

-Consider the following example form play sample application "computer database":
+Consider the following example, from play's sample "computer database" application :

-The `edit` action renders a form with all the computer data pre-filled.
+The `edit` action renders a form pre-filled with `computer` data.
 All we have to do is to create a `Form` instance using `Form.fill`:

 ```scala
 def edit(id: Long) = Action {